soccerGB/MSIExperiment/Readme.md

    3. Schedule a gloabl task to setup the MSI request forwarding

-         - This is a long running task, it jobs is to locate the MSIServiceClient container's ip addess before using it to set up the MSI request forwarding configuration.
+            This is a long running task, it jobs is to locate the MSIServiceClient container's ip addess before using it to set up the MSI request forwarding configuration.
 This configuration is done remotely via "docker exec" command into the
             ProxyContainer container instance

   4. Launch app containers

          Example:
          docker run -d microsoft/windowsservercore:1709 cmd

-  5. MSI requests were triggered from inside an app ontainer The return metadata will be sent back the requesting client container once returned from the MSI service (in step 5)
+  5. MSI requests were sent from inside an app ontainer

-  6. MSI requests got forwarded to the ProxyContainer, which in turn send them through the MSI VM Extension for getting the actual MSI metadata before returning the result back to the requesting clientcontainer
+  6. MSI requests got forwarded to the Proxy Container, which in turn sends them to the MSIServiceClient container for making requests to through the MSI VM Extension to get the actual MSI metadata before returning the result back to the requesting clientcontainer

    Design considerations:

    - Pros: